Case study

 | Sign-off on anything a user will act on | Domain expert |

-The product skill is not “use an LLM judge” or “use a human.”
-It is knowing precisely where the handoff falls, because that decision sets your cost, your throughput, and your liability all at once.
-A team that puts the human in the wrong place either cannot afford to ship or cannot afford to be wrong.
+The product skill is knowing precisely where that handoff falls.
+That single placement sets your cost, your throughput, and your liability at once, and a team that puts the human in the wrong place either cannot afford to ship or cannot afford to be wrong.

 What it would take before a citizen should rely on this